Plan

 Project managers (Planners)

 To build the Work Breakdown Structure, use the business case or information provided on the change request as your guide.
 The change request is both the concept proposal and the requirements document.
-You need to list the main products or transaction types needed for the "change" with the main tasks or actions to be accomplished, and appropriate timeframes.
+You need to list the main products or transaction types needed for the change with the main tasks or actions to accomplish, and appropriate timeframes.
 You can adapt the level of detail you provide to the size of the requirements.

 A complete Work Breakdown Structure needs to cover the key deliverables, the completion date, and all components needed to deliver the approved scope.

-The timeframes, milestones, and dates you define provide an effective control mechanism for successful delivery of the "change".
+The timeframes, milestones, and dates you define provide an effective control mechanism for successful delivery of the change.
 You could baseline the change from them.
-1 comment field per task is available to you which you could use to communicate with the assigned actioner and the stakeholders.
-You could use it, for example, to state assumptions or list constraints that might limit or affect progress or completion of that task.
+1 comment field per task is available to you that you could use to communicate with the assigned actioner and the stakeholders.
+You could use it to state assumptions or list constraints that might limit or affect progress or completion of that task.

 Your high level Work Breakdown Structure provides the basis for your second task.
 This is to create detailed implementation plans for the key commitment types or transaction types.
 It’s these individual plans that deliver the approved scope.